blackflux/secure-chest/README.md

 #### lock

-`lock(treasure, ...context)`
+`lock(treasure, ...contexts)`

-Create and "lock" a new chest.
-This takes the data to encrypt as its first argument and all additional arguments are considered context.
+Create and "lock" new chest.
+Takes data to encrypt as first argument and contexts as additional arguments.

-When unlocking a chest where a context has been provided to lock it, the unlocking is only successful if the context is provided the same way to the unlock function.
-Otherwise a DecryptionSignatureError is thrown.
+When unlocking chest where contexts have been provided to lock it, unlocking requires the contexts to be identical.

 #### unlock

-`unlock(chest, ...context)`
+`unlock(chest, ...contexts)`

 Unlock a chest and returns data.
-This takes the data to decrypt as its first argument and all additional arguments are considered context.
+Takes data to decrypt as first argument and contexts as additional arguments.

 This method can throw various errors (see section).

 #### _crypter

-Exposes the underlying Crypter that is used.
+Exposes the underlying Crypter.
 Useful for debugging.

 ### Example